AnyBody/anybody-tutorial/Muscle_modeling/lesson4.rst

 is supposed to wrap.
 This means that it is impossible for the muscle to pass through the via point without penetrating the wrapping surface.
-In this case the system chooses to let the muscle pass through the via point and the back to the wrapping surface as soon as possible.
+In this case the system chooses to let the muscle pass through the via point and come back to the wrapping surface as soon as possible.
 In the present case, the origin point of Muscle1 is only slightly below the cylinder surface, so the problem can be rectified by a small offset on the origin point: